Fractured Magic: Chapter Nineteen

 “Oh, yes.
 There are five or six of them still, though only Muir and Senga are in Home today.”

 “But that was almost two thousand years ago!”
 Kieran said.
-No human could reach half that, not even a maranet.
-Maebhe marveled over this while Leileas led them along the canyon edge to a stone staircase that led down into the city.
+Of the human peoples, not even maranet could reach a thousand.
+While Maebhe marveled over this revelation, she followed Leileas along the canyon edge to a stone staircase leading down into the city.
 As far as she could tell, it was the only accessible entrance from this side.
 It was also, she noticed with dread, frìth-sized.
 Each step would be a jump for them.

 Kieran groaned at the sight.